zty0510/Final_Project/report/Project Report - Week 3.md

 # Project Report - Week 3

-# SI100B Project Report - Web Server
+# SI100B Project Report - Control Panel

 Please submit this report as a PDF file along with your code to receive full score of the project.